antonmi/octopus/README.md

   "name" => "agify"
 }
 ```
-Please note that strings are used as keys in the input data-structure.
+Please note that strings are used as keys in the input data structure.
 The idea is to close to the JSON as possible, and JSON doesn't have atom type.

 ### Transformations
 There are two steps in the interface definition that transforms the data: `prepare` and `transform`.